 If you are using a non-PC device to present, be sure to bring the appropriate adapters.
 If you are presenting using an Apple Macintosh computer, PLEASE remember to bring your video adapter – specifically, the adapter that converts your computer’s video output to VGA.
 A VGA connector looks like the standard 15-pin monitor connector.

 Certain sessions have been designated for live webcast from the conference for virtual attendee viewing.
-Please review the live webcast schedule to determine if your session has been designated for broadcast.
+Please review the live webcast schedule to determine if your session has been designated for broadcast (after July 17).
 If so, at least one presenter from each broadcast session must complete the presenter release form.
 Please note that the release form asks the lead presenter for each live streamed session to upload a profile picture which will be used in the streamed session catalog.
 The size of the image should be at least 300-400 pixels wide (a few inches).

 Beyond the release form, no additional preparation is required for live-webcast presenters.
 You will have a session chair at your presentation to introduce your session as well as monitor questions during the broadcast from virtual attendees and present those to you on their behalf during Q & A. Your session chair will make contact with you prior to the start of the conference.